bwilder95/FrenchStewart/README.md

 # Midterm Assignment
-### Note: the plots generated do not appear in terminal, but display when ran in pycharm/ Visual Studio
+### Note: heat map and Brute Force plot generated do not appear in terminal,
+### but they will display when ran in pycharm/ Visual Studio

-### The three html plots will save to your folder.
+### The three html charts will save to your folder.
 # Setup for developement:

 - Setup a python 3.x venv (usually in `.venv`)